-The Hospital is a registered charity under the Income Tax Act (Canada) and accordingly is exempt from income taxes, provided certain requirements of the Income Tax Act are met.
+The Hospital is a registered charity under the Income Tax Act (Canada) and accordingly is exempt from income taxes, provided certain requirements of the Income Tax Act (Canada) are met.

 The Hospital is funded primarily by the Province of Ontario in accordance with budget arrangements established by both the MOHLTC and the Toronto Central Local Health Integration Network (TCLHIN).
-During the fiscal year, the Hospital operated under two separate Hospital Service Accountability Agreements (HSAAs), from the predecessor hospitals, which set out the rights and obligations of the parties to the HSAAs in respect of funding provided to the Hospital by the MOHLTC/TCLHIN.
-These HSAAs set out the performance standards and obligations of the Hospital.